 - The ATOM Awards are open to residents of Australia and New Zealand only.
 Entries may be in any language, but non-English audio (or important on-screen text) must have English subtitles.

 - An Entrant may submit a production into multiple Awards categories, provided that the Entrant pays the requisite Entry Fee for each category.
 Details of the Entry Fees and the methods of payment are outlined on the first page of the Entry System.

 - An Entrant may submit multiple productions into any given Awards category, provided that the Entrant pays the requisite Entry Fee for each production submitted.

-- To be eligible for the ‘Student/unwaged’ discount entry fee, an Entrant must be either a full-time student or unwaged at the time of submitting their entry.
+- To be eligible for the ‘Student/unwaged’ discount entry fee rate, an Entrant must be either a full-time student or unwaged at the time of submitting their Entry.
 If an Entrant was a student (or unwaged) at the time of production, but no longer meets this criterion, then the full entry fee rate applies.Entrants entering the Awards at the ‘Student/unwaged’ entry fee rate must upload proof of their entitlement, such as a copy of their current student ID or health care card, via the ‘Upload images’ tool in the Entry System.
-If proof of entitlement is not supplied before the close of entries, such Entrants will be charged the full entry fee, and an invoice will be issued for the outstanding amount at that time.
-Affected entries will not be eligible to proceed to judging unless this invoice is paid in full within seven (7) days.
+If proof of entitlement is not supplied before the close of entries, such Entrants will be charged the full entry fees rate, and an invoice will be issued for the outstanding amount at that time.
+Affected Entries will not be eligible to proceed to judging unless this invoice is paid in full within seven (7) days.